grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM.md

 ## Limitations

 1. APM data export is supported for tests that are up to 1 hour long.
 Longer tests are currently not supported.
-2. The data exported in near real-time may appear incorrect, until the test is finished and the 2nd pass export has completed.
+2. The data exported in near real-time may appear incorrect until the test is finished and the 2nd pass export has completed.

 ## Feature Availability